aiidaplugins/aiida-crystal17/docs/source/user_guide/get_started.rst

    ``runcry17`` (as main.out)
 -  ``output_parameters`` stores a dictionary of key parameters in the database, for later querying.
+-  ``output_arrays`` stores keys in the database to array data stored on file (such as symmetry operations and mulliken charges).
 -  ``output_structure`` stores the final geometry from the calculation

 For compatibility, parameters are named with the same convention as